-- Pull the lever up slightly and press the release knob in the direction of the arrow $\Rightarrow$ fig. 104 and guide the handbrake lever down fully $\Rightarrow$ $\triangle$ .
-Always apply the handbrake firmly.
-This prevents you driving with the handbrake applied $\Rightarrow \triangle$ .
+Pull the lever up slightly and press the release knob in the direction of the arrow ⇒ fig. 101 and guide the handbrake lever down fully ⇒ ♠.

+Always apply the handbrake as far as it will go in order to prevent you from driving with the handbrake applied by mistake $\Rightarrow \bigwedge$ .

-The handbrake warning lamp $(\mathbb{D})$ lights up when the handbrake is applied and the ignition is switched on.
+The handbrake warning lamp (1) lights up when the handbrake is applied and the ignition switched on.
 The warning turns off when the handbrake is released.

-• Never use the handbrake to stop the vehicle when it is in motion.
+- Never use the handbrake to stop the vehicle when it is in motion.
 The braking distance is considerably longer, because braking is only applied to the rear wheels.
-Risk of accident!

-• If it is only partially released, this will cause rear brakes overheating, which can impair the function of the brake system and could lead to an accident.
+Risk of accident! - If it is only partially released, this will cause rear brakes overheating, which can impair the function of the brake system and could lead to an accident.
 This also causes premature wear on the rear brake pads.